On volumes and filling collections of multicurves: Bounds for unstratifiable pairs and proof of Theorem

 \bpf First note that by the definition of $\tau$ and $w$ by tightening $f$ around $\Gamma$ we have a proper homotopy of $f$ so that for any triangle $\triangle\in \tau$ contained in the funnel we have that $f\vert_\triangle$ satisfies properties (1)-(3) of Definition \ref{SRS}.
 Then, since our minimizers are fixed in the funnels by following the proof of the corresponding Lemma \cite[5.5]{BS2017} one obtains the required result.
-Moreover, note that all collapses necessarily happen outside funnels.\epf
+Moreover, note that all collapses necessarily happen outside funnels since $f\vert_\triangle$ is fixed in the funnels.\epf

-\brem Similarly to Lemma \cite[5.6]{BS2017} we have that after picking a `ruling vertex' $rv(\triangle)$ in every $\triangle$ in $\tau$ the map $g\circ c$ in Lemma \ref{simplhypsurf} is unique if we also require that: \begin{itemize} \item $g\circ c\vert_e$, for $e$ an edge in $\tau$, is a constant speed geodesic; \item for any triangle $\triangle$ in $\tau$ the restriction $g\circ c\vert_\triangle$ is a constant speed geodesic on every affine line $rv(\triangle)$ to the opposite side. \end{itemize} Moreover, the map: $w\mapsto g\circ c$, if we topologise the target space with uniform convergence, is continuous.
+\brem Similarly to Lemma \cite[5.6]{BS2017} we have that after picking a `ruling vertex' $rv(\triangle)$ in every $\triangle$ in $\tau$ the map $g\circ c$ in Lemma \ref{simplhypsurf} is unique if we also require that: \begin{itemize} \item $g\circ c\vert_e$, for $e$ an edge in $\tau$, is a constant speed geodesic; \item for any triangle $\triangle$ in $\tau$ the restriction $g\circ c\vert_\triangle$ is a constant speed geodesic on every affine line $rv(\triangle)$ to the opposite side. \end{itemize} Moreover, the map: $w\mapsto g\circ c$ is continuous if we topologise the target space with uniform convergence.
 We will now adapt the interpolation result to our setting.\erem